 One of the primary wildlife issues in Morocco is the poaching of endangered species.
 Poaching activities, fueled by international demand for wildlife products, threaten the survival of these iconic species and disrupt fragile ecosystems.

-Additionally, trafficking of birds, reptiles, and other exotic animals for the pet trade is prevalent in Morocco.
+Additionally, the trafficking of birds, reptiles, and other exotic animals for the pet trade is prevalent in Morocco.
 Many of these animals are captured from the wild and smuggled across borders, leading to population declines and ecological imbalances.
-Furthermore, the illegal trade in wildlife often involves cruelty and exploitation, with animals subjected to stress, injury, and inhumane treatment during capture, transport, and sale.
+Furthermore, the illegal wildlife trade often involves cruelty and exploitation, with animals subjected to stress, injury, and inhumane treatment during capture, transport, and sale.

 To combat wildlife trafficking in Morocco, concerted efforts are needed to strengthen law enforcement, enhance public awareness, and promote sustainable alternatives to the use of wildlife products.
 Collaboration between government agencies, non-governmental organizations, and local communities is essential to address the root causes of wildlife trafficking and protect biodiversity for future generations.